-Bord lascaigh Mhara, BIM, (Irish Sea Fisheries Board) was set up over 65 years ago to promote, develop and support the Irish seafood sector by providing technical expertise, business support, funding, training and promoting responsible environmental practice.
+Bord Iascaigh Mhara, BIM, (Irish Sea Fisheries Board) was set up over 65 years ago to promote, develop and support the Irish seafood sector by providing technical expertise, business support, funding, training and promoting responsible environmental practice.
 BIM have developed a Special Unified Marking Scheme, SUMS, for Castlemaine harbour in conjunction with the Co-Ordinated Local Aquaculture Management System, CLAMS, and the local aquaculture license holders.

 There were 98 new applications for aquaculture licences in Castlemaine Harbour, up to 2018, comprising 91 applications for oyster cultivation, six applications for mussel cultivation and one application for both oyster and mussel cultivation.
-In addition, five licensees have applied for licence reviews to add oysters to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities in Castlemaine Harbour SAC and SPA (Natura Sites) - August 2018 [Accessed 08/04/19]).
+In addition, five licensees have applied for licence reviews to add oysters to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities in Castlemaine Harbour SAC and SPA (Natura Sites) - August 2018 [Accessed 08/04/19].
 There are now currently 14 new applications for aquaculture licenses in Castlemaine Harbour comprising 12 applications for oyster cultivation (11 bag and trestle and 1 bottom cultivation) and two applications for mussel cultivation (1 long-line cultivation and 1 bottom culture cultivation).
-In addition, two licensees have applied for license reviews to add oysters on trestles to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities (with particular reference to applications received subsequent to the Appropriate Assessment in 2018) in Castlemaine Harbour SAC and SPA (Natura Sites) - July 2019 [Accessed 30/08/19]).
+In addition, two licensees have applied for license reviews to add oysters on trestles to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities in Castlemaine Harbour cultivation) in addition, two licensees have applied for license reviews to add oysters on trestles to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities (with particular reference to applications received subsequent to the Appropriate Assessment in 2018) in Castlemaine Harbour SAC and SPA (Natura Sites) - July 2019 [Accessed 30/08/19]).